Desmond Plummer: Business

 He resumed his business career, becoming a member of Lloyd's of London and Chairman of the Portman Building Society.
 He also took up the job of President of the Political Committee of the Carlton Club, the leading Conservative club, from 1979 to 1984.

 Personal

-Plummer was born in Temple Fortune.
+Plummer was born in Temple Fortune, north London.
 In 1941, he married Pat Holloway.
 They had one child, a daughter.
 The couple remained together until her death in 1998.

 He was created a life peer on 29 May 1981 as Baron Plummer of St Marylebone in the City of Westminster.
 Plummer lived in St John's Wood later in life, and he continued to work and to attend the House of Lords well into his final years.
 He was not, as some authors have said, an angler but a supporter of making the Thames clean and took an active interest in the angling clubs on the river.

 Plummer died at St John's Hospice in London on 2 October 2009, at the age of 95.